Cook smarter

 Pure or regular olive oil is a blend of refined olive oil (chemically processed to remove flavor defects) and a small amount of virgin oil for color and taste.
 The refining process raises the smoke point significantly, making it better for high-heat cooking.

 Light olive oil is the most refined grade.
-"Light" refers to flavor intensity, not calories — all olive oil has the same calorie count (120 per tablespoon).
+"Light" refers to flavor intensity, not calories.
+All olive oil has the same calorie count (120 per tablespoon).
 Light olive oil is functionally neutral, like vegetable oil, and handles high temperatures well.

 When to use each olive oil type

 Use EVOO for medium-heat cooking too.
 Despite the myth, EVOO handles sautéing, roasting vegetables at 400°F (200°C), and gentle pan-frying without problems.
-Its smoke point of 375-405°F is well above typical sauté temperatures (250-350°F / 120-175°C).
+Its smoke point of 375-405°F sits well above typical sauté temperatures (250-350°F / 120-175°C).
+I sauté in EVOO all the time and have never hit the smoke point at normal stove settings.

 Use regular olive oil for high heat.
 Searing in a cast iron skillet, deep frying, or any technique above 425°F (220°C).
 The neutral flavor means you're using it for its cooking properties, not its taste.
+It also works well for seasoning cast iron if you don't have flaxseed oil on hand.

 Use light olive oil for baking.
 When a recipe calls for vegetable oil or a neutral fat, light olive oil is a direct substitute with a slightly better fat profile.